Next Adtech Challenge: Commoditization

 Ad tech Consolidation – We all love to avoid extra work as much as we can.
 And, publishers would kill to avoid any extra work.
 So, adtech vendors who can offer self-serve, all-in-one solutions for the sell-side can hold their ground.

 In the adtech, publishers were held responsible for many problems in the supply chain.
 This includes brand safety and data protection.
-We agree that publishers need to embrace certain strategies to ensure the protection of consumer data and maintain the brand safe environment.
-However, it isn’t a responsibility of the publishers alone.
+We agree that publishers need to embrace certain strategies to ensure the protection of consumer data and maintain a brand-safe environment.
+However, it isn’t the responsibility of the publishers alone.
 We all are in the equation.

 Last week, we were able to get our hands on two interesting charts backing our statement.

-Oath recently conducted a survey to find out who advertisers believe should protect the consumer data.
+Oath recently conducted a survey to find out who advertisers believe should protect consumer data.

 2. Sizmek, a buy-side technology vendor conducted a similar survey to know who’s responsible for brand safety.
-The survey included 522 advertising decision makers from the US and Europe.
-You know what’s surprising about the results?
+The survey included 522 advertising decision-makers from the US and Europe.
+Do you know what’s surprising about the results?

 38% of brand advertisers and marketers believe brands [they themselves] are responsible for brand safety.